Bunjy1/P4-AppComp-Project/README.md

 ## Installation (Conda)

-As the project was desgined for use in the UofG Jupyter, success is not guaranteed with this method.
+As the project was designed for use in the UofG Jupyter, success is not guaranteed with this method.
 However, this installation should perform as expected.

 Prerequisites:
 - Conda (Anaconda or Miniconda)